Agency mandate reform is a critical tool to address climate change

 - Strengthening state climate statutes to correspond with current science, setting targets along the way to 2050, and directing the relevant agencies to make decisions in line with those targets.

 - Updating state agencies’ enabling statutes to prioritize climate alongside other more traditional aspects of their missions, such as providing affordable housing, planning efficient transportation systems, or keeping utility rates low.

-- Reforming ISO-NE’s policies and procedures to include considerations of state climate goals and clean energy procurements in its markets and planning to avoid waste, duplication of efforts, and working at cross-purposes with the state governments.
+- Reforming ISO-New England’s policies and procedures to include considerations of state climate goals and clean energy procurements in its markets and planning to avoid waste, duplication of efforts, and working at cross-purposes with state governments.

-The following list of examples illustrates some of the functions of government agencies and the many ways they have a role to play in achieving climate goals:
+The following examples illustrate some of the functions of government agencies and the many ways they have a role to play in achieving climate goals: